devmoek/moveMouseEffect/README.md

-There is text move mouse effect
+There is text move mouse effect.
+One of the #javascript30 challenge project